Police have identified the 5 people killed in Colorado Springs LGBTQ club shooting

 "It seemed like he was firing from his waist, but it was happening so fast, I didn't really grasp what was going on until I got shot in the leg," Sanders told CNN.

-Another four people were killed and 19 others -- 17 of whom had gunshot wounds -- needed medical attention after a rampage that stirred memories of the 2016 Pulse massacre in Orlando, in which 49 people at that LGBTQ nightclub were killed.

-Authorities identified Richard Fierro and Thomas James as two people who took down the gunman.
+Authorities identified Fierro and Thomas James as two people who took down the gunman.

-Fierro, who did three tours in Iraq and one in Afghanistan during his 15 years in the Army, told the New York Times he went into combat mode.
+Fierro, who did three tours in Iraq and one in Afghanistan during his 15 years in the Army, told CNN's John Berman in an emotional interview that he went into combat mode.

-"Fierro said he 'raced across the room, grabbed the gunman by a handle on the back of his body armor, pulled him to the floor and jumped on top of him,' " the Times reported.

-"Was he shooting at the time?
-Was he about to shoot?
-I don't know," Fierro, who left the service as a major, told the newspaper.
-"I just knew I had to take him down."
+Fierro said when he took on the shooter, he pulled him down and as they both went for the gun, the "AR" flew in front of the shooter.
+Another man, apparently James, helped Fierro with subduing the suspect.
+He ended up by the gunman's head and Fierro said he told him to push away the gun that had been used.

+"I was in (fighting) mode," Fierro told CNN.
+"I was doing what I do down range...
+It came in handy."

 Anderson said it took a moment for him to process the horror.
 When he did, he thought his life was over.
 "There was a moment in time where I feared I was not going to make it out of that club alive.
 I have never prayed so sincerely and quickly in my life, as I was anticipating that outcome and afraid of that outcome," Anderson told CNN on Monday.